How Long Does Cannabis Stay in Your System? The Definitive Guide

 Key Takeaways

-• ✓ Cannabis detection times vary widely based on frequency of use, metabolism, and consumption method.
+• ✓ Cannabis detection times vary widely based on individual factors and usage patterns.

-• ✓ THC, the psychoactive compound, is stored in fat cells, prolonging its presence in the body.
+• ✓ THC is stored in fat cells, prolonging its presence in the body.

-• ✓ Urine tests are the most common, detecting cannabis for days to several weeks.
+• ✓ Urine tests are the most common and can detect cannabis for days to weeks.

-• ✓ Hair follicle tests have the longest detection window, potentially up to 90 days.
+• ✓ Hair follicle tests have the longest detection window, up to 90 days.

 How It Works